GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 permalink: '/overcoming-rsi'
 draft: true
 ---
-About a year ago I started having pain left pinky.
+About a year ago I started having pain in my left pinky.
 At the time I was a student, and had just helped start [bambuu](https://bambuu.dk) where I develop software.
 I figured the pain was temporary so I kept on working, thinking it'd go away by itself.
 This would be a very short blog post if I was right.
 After while it had spread to my right pinky as well.